Heterogeneous Treatment Effects in Social Networks: Causal Inference and Networks

-In this section, we introduce and discuss relevant concepts about causal inference and social networks.
-As a convention, capital letters are used to denote random variables and \textbf{bold} capital letters are used to denote sets or vectors.
+In this section, we discuss relevant concepts about causal inference and social networks.
+As a convention, capital letters are used to denote random variables, hats $\widehat{\cdot}$ are used for estimates, and \textbf{bold} capital letters are used to denote sets or vectors.